 It was around this age that I started falling head over heels for Deepika Padukone.
 It had been so long since I had been in awe of a Bollywood actress and I loved that she didn’t hail from a filmy family.
 She didn’t waltz into Bollywood thanks to a famous actress mother or a producer father.
 She worked and earned her stripes among the big dogs in Bollywood.
-However it was her battle with depression that sealed her as an inspiration for me.
+However, it was her battle with depression that sealed her as an inspiration for me.
 She openly voiced her struggles – quite an uncommon move for an Indian actress.
-By talking openly about her depression, she opened the door for discussion on mental health in India, which is a topic that is rarely spoken about.
+By talking openly about her depression, she opened the door for discussion on mental health in India, something rarely spoke about.

 Taraji P Henson… For her determination to shatter glass ceilings

 The more I see of Taraji P Henson, the more I love her.
 Her portrayal of Cookie Lyon on TV show Empire has won her Best Actress awards and you don’t have to look far to see why.
-Sassy and fierce both on screen and off, she’s also got such a zest for life, which is something I think we all take for granted.
+Sassy and fierce both on-screen and off, she’s also got such a zest for life, which is something I think we all take for granted.
 Sure, she’s an actress and is able to enjoy the finer things in life but she’s worked to get to where she is and I can completely appreciate that.
-Some may not know but she’s been raising her son singlehandedly.
-Sadly, the father of her son was brutally murdered back in 2003.
-Taraji continues to climb that ladder and as she succinctly puts it:’For whatever reason, God gave me this life, and I’m not gon’ f–k it up.’
+Taraji continues to climb that ladder and as she succinctly puts it: ‘For whatever reason, God gave me this life, and I’m not gon’ f–k it up.’

 Naga Munchetty… For showing me that it can be done

 Finally, I have noticed a surge in Asian faces within the media which is great to see in terms of diversity.
-One presenter who I’ve grown to love over the last year and is still very much an inspiration is Naga Munchetty.
+One presenter who I’ve grown to love over a few years is Naga Munchetty.
 Bright and bubbly, she fronts the BBC Breakfast Show.